CyberGitLabs/security-writeups/Hack The Box Machines/CodePartTwo.md

 ![diagram](../images/CodePartTwo/CodePartTwo_escpayload2.png)

 *******4 Remediation*******
-- Do not expose vulnerable services on external interfaces (the features of the service running on port 8000 suggest its identification as a development platform).
+- Do not expose vulnerable services on external interfaces (the features of the service running on port 8000 suggest it is a development platform).
 Use internal networks only.
+- Sandbox running services in containers.
+- Do not globally expose source code running in reachable environment.
 - Keep Libraries up to date.
-- Do not globally expose source code running in reachable environment.
 - Set up a good password policy, strong encryption algorithms and avoid password reuse.
-- Specify the exact command the users can run with sudo in the /etc/sudoers file.
+- Specify the exact command the users can run with sudo in the */etc/sudoers* file.

 I hope you enjoyed, Bye.